moinwiki/moin/docs/devel/translate.rst

    * **never** edit the 'msgid' string, and only edit the 'msgstr' field

    * Variables like ``%(name)x``, where x is any character, must be kept as they are.
-They must occur in the translated text.
+They must appear in the translated text.

-   * For better readability you can divide a text-string over more than one line, by "surrounding" each line with double quotes (").
+   * For better readability you can split a text string across multiple lines by surrounding each line with double quotes (").
-     It is a usual convention to have a maximal line-length of 80 characters.
+     It is common convention to have a maximum line length of 80 characters.

    * Comments starting with "#.", "*#:*" or "*#|*" are
      auto-generated and should not be modified.

-   * Comments starting with "# " (# and at least one whitespace) are
+   * Comments starting with "# " (# and at least one space) are
-     translator-comments.
-You can modify/add them.
-They have to be placed right before the auto-generated comments.
+     translator comments.
+You can modify or add them.
+They have to be placed directly before the auto-generated comments.

    * Comments starting with "*#,*" and separated with "," are flags.
      They can be auto-generated, but they can also be set by the